• Facebook

 Top tips

-• If you would like it to be creamier without adding extra mayo, you can add a few tablespoons of plain greek yogurt or sour cream.
+• Substitute for mayonnaise: If you want it to be creamier without adding more mayonnaise, you can add a few tablespoons of plain Greek yogurt or sour cream.

-• For this recipe you can use yellowfin tuna, albacore tuna, or whichever is your pantry staple.
+• Type of tuna: For this recipe, you can use yellowfin tuna, albacore tuna, or whatever you have in your pantry.

-• You can use some leftover tuna steaks from a previous meal.
+You can also use leftover tuna fillets from a previous meal.

 Serving suggestions